15 Data Analyst Interview Questions and Answers

 What type of data have you worked with in the past?

 The work of a data analyst involves a range of tasks and skills.
-Interviewers will likely ask questions specific to various parts of the data analysis process to evaluate how well you perform each step.
+Interviewers will likely ask questions about various parts of the data analysis process to evaluate how well you perform each step.

 What they’re really asking: What’s your thought process?
 Are you an analytical thinker?

-With this type of question (sometimes called a guesstimate), the interviewer presents you with a problem to solve.
+With this question, the interviewer presents you with a problem to solve.
 How would you estimate the best month to offer a discount on shoes?
 How would you estimate the weekly profit of your favourite restaurant?

 The purpose here is to evaluate your problem-solving ability and overall comfort working with numbers.
 Since this is about how you think, think out loud as you work through your answer.